Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### node
 [&#8593;](#top)

-The `node` is the name of you laboratory/institute, it should be the same for all the entities you manage, ie. INRA-URGI, EBI, IPK, USDA-ARS, CIMMYT...
+The `node` is the name of your laboratory/institute, it should be the same for all the entities you manage, ie. INRA-URGI, EBI, IPK, USDA-ARS, CIMMYT...

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |